Research in Sweden

 The Swedish Parliament grants R&D funds in all of the ministries' spheres of responsibility.
 The Minister for Higher Education and Research is responsible for overall coordination of research policy in the Government Offices.
 By far the greatest share of publicly funded research in Sweden is conducted in HEIs.
 Research institutes account for only a small share, which distinguishes Sweden by international comparison.

-More information about education and research published by the Swedish Government.
+Swedish Government, information about education and research in Sweden.

 Research councils and agencies